idrissrasheed/Brazil-Conflict-Analysis/README.md

 ## Questions

-* How are various types of conflicts spread out annually?
+* How are various types of conflicts and fatalies spread out annually?
 * Which types of conflicts have the highest amount of deaths?
-* Which locations in Brazil tend to have high death tolls?
+* Which locations in Brazil tend to have the highest death tolls?

-## Python Libraries
+## Python Libraries Deployed
-The following Python libraries are used in this analysis:

 * pandas
 * folium